chaudatascience/fake_news_detection_gnns/README.md

 ## Acknowledgement

-To compare our own GAT implementation with the original GAT implementation, and compare our fake news net with UPFD, we borrow implentation from https://github.com/PetarV-/GAT and https://github.com/pyg-team/pytorch_geometric/
+To compare our own GAT implementation with the original GAT implementation, and compare our fake news net with UPFD, we borrow official implentations from https://github.com/PetarV-/GAT and https://github.com/pyg-team/pytorch_geometric/

 * paper_gat.py are from https://github.com/PetarV-/GAT